 Orientation Week.
 All applicants are required to spend an orientation period of one week at the Medical Center prior to acceptance.
-(For the degree programs this is placed just before the period of clinical experience.)
+(For the students in the degree programs, orientation week is just prior to the period of clinical experience.)
 The student lives in the nurses' residence, attends classes, tours the Medical Center campus, is given a physical examination, and takes the various tests to determine general aptitude for the profession.
 The final selection of students is made at the end of this week.

 Health Service.
-A complete physical examination, including chest X-ray, is given as part of the admission requirement to the School.
-The physical examinations are repeated annually and the chest X-rays are repeated semiannually and whenever else needed.
+A complete physical examination, including chest X ray, is given as part of the admission requirement to the School.
+The physical examinations are repeated annually and the chest X rays are repeated semiannually and whenever else needed.